2020–21 La Liga

 The 2020–21 La Liga season, also known as La Liga Santander due to sponsorship reasons, was the 90th since its establishment.
 The season began on 12 September 2020 and concluded on 23 May 2021.
 The fixtures were announced on 31 August 2020.

 Real Madrid were the defending champions, after winning a record 34th title in the previous season.
 Huesca, Cádiz and Elche joined as the promoted clubs from the 2019–20 Segunda División.
 They replaced Espanyol, Mallorca and Leganés, who were relegated to the 2020–21 Segunda División.

 Exceptionally, this season the five substitutions were maintained in a maximum of three rounds per team, adopted in May 2020 due to the impact of the COVID-19 pandemic.

-Atlético Madrid clinched their eleventh La Liga title on the final matchday of the season, after a 2–1 comeback win against Valladolid.
+Atlético Madrid won their eleventh La Liga title on the last day of the season, after a 2–1 comeback win against Valladolid, who were relegated with the defeat.
 It was their first title since 2013–14.
 Barcelona and Real Madrid were the only other teams to have won the title since Atlético Madrid last did so.